lucabrugnolini/lucabrugnolini.github.io_OLD/public/content/home/about.md

 # Hello!

+<p style='text-align: justify;'>I am a senior economist working in the research team at the Central Bank of Malta.
+I was previously working as an economist at the European Central Bank and as a macroeconomic researcher in the Rokos Capital hedge fund in London.</p>

-<p style='text-align: justify;'>I am a Ph.D. candidate at the University of Rome Tor Vergata.
+<p style='text-align: justify;'>I am also a Ph.D. candidate at the University of Rome Tor Vergata.
 My research interests include time series, econometrics, and forecasting.
 I am also interested in understanding the effects of monetary and macroeconomic surprises on real and financial variables.
-In the last years, I have extensively worked with long high-frequency time series of intra-minute data, to deepen these topics.  </p>
+In the last years, I have extensively worked on this topic using high-frequency time series.  </p>

-<p style='text-align: justify;'>I am working as a senior economist in the research team at the Central Bank of Malta.
-I was previously working as an economist at the European Central Bank and as a macroeconomic researcher in the Rokos Capital hedge fund in London.</p>

-{{% staticref "files/CV_LB_jan2018.pdf" %}}View my CV{{% /staticref %}}
+{{% staticref "files/CV_LB_feb2018.pdf" %}}View my CV{{% /staticref %}}